davidwang24/SCRL_user/README.md

 ## Installation

-Use command prompt to install npm in app folder : 'npm install'
+Use command prompt to install npm in app folder : `npm install`

 ## Tests

-Test with Ethereum client for testing 'testrpc', node.js 'nodemon' and mongodb
+Test with Ethereum client for testing `testrpc`, node.js `nodemon` and mongodb

 ## License